obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 > [!released]
 >
 > - `urgency` grouping option was introduced in Tasks 3.6.0.
-> - In Tasks X.Y.Z the order of `group by urgency` was reversed, to put most urgent tasks first.
+> - In Tasks 4.0.0 the order of `group by urgency` was reversed, to put most urgent tasks first.
 Add or remove the word `reverse` to get the original order.

-Since Tasks X.Y.Z, **[[Custom Grouping|custom grouping]] by urgency** is now possible.
+Since Tasks 4.0.0, **[[Custom Grouping|custom grouping]] by urgency** is now possible.

 <!-- placeholder to force blank line before included text --> <!-- include: TaskPropertyExamples.test.custom_grouping_by_task.urgency_docs.approved.md -->